microsoft/ContextualSP/README.md

 The most important requirements of our code base are as following:
 - pytorch >= 1.2.0 (not tested on other versions, but 1.0.0 may work though)
 - allennlp >= 0.9.0

+Then you should install following packages:
+- dill
+- ordered_set
+- edit_distance

 You should install them at first.